EETRAA/Software-Windows-Shortcut/README.md

 # Software-Windows-Shortcut
-🪟 Make Windows more friendly
+🪟 Make Windows more friendly.